NOTE: The only Annual Pass available at the moment is the Pixie Dust Pass. All other passes have had their sales paused for the time being.

-Disney World just announced their new Annual Passholder Program!
+Last year, Disney World announced a new Annual Passholder Program.

-Annual Passes have not been on sale since March of 2020, but they’re coming back soon and there are a lot of changes!
-There will only be 4 Annual Pass options now, they have new names, there are different perks, and more.
-We know this new system is a little confusing, so we want to answer some of your most common questions!
+Previously, Annual Passes had not been on sale since March of 2020, but this new program returned in September of 2021, and it brought with it a lot of changes!
+There are now only 4 Annual Pass options, they have new names, there are different perks, and more.
+We know this newer system is a little confusing, so we want to answer some of your most common questions!

 What are the blockout dates for each Annual Pass?

 Each Annual Pass has a different amount of blockout dates.
 The highest level pass, the Incredi-Pass, does not have ANY blockout dates, meaning you can visit any day of the year (as long as you have a park reservation)!
 This pass is the most expensive at $1299 plus tax.